WHAT’S SHE WILL SURVIVE’S MISSION?

 - working with Nairobi-based not-for-profit Ntoyie Africa (NCBO) to fundraise, provide and distribute sanitary products and educational materials to girls in Kajiado County, Kenya and surrounding areas, empowering girls and fighting #periodpoverty

 - providing sexual health and child safety education, guidance and mentorship to parents in India (and beyond!)

 - menstrual hygiene workshops and sanitary pad distribution in India to support marginalised communities in partnership with Shakti.ism

 - other gender equality advocacy projects, including campaigning for equality

 WHAT’S SHE WILL SURVIVE’S VISION?

-A world with true gender equality and without gender based violence
+A world with true gender equality and without violence against women and girls

 A NOTE FROM THE FOUNDER